poosomooso/Gaygents/reports/final_report.md

 **Figure 4:** The average compatibility as the probability of interracial connections increase in an all-bisexual society. **needs axis labels**

-# interpretation here
+We can see from this graph that the strengths in the all-bisexual society are all slightly higher (starting at about 9.2 rather than 8.5 and ending at 9.5 rather than 9.0), but the general shape is preserved.
+Since there are more potential marriage candidates for agents in the all-bisexual society, there is an increased likelihood that they will find a better match.
+However, this effect is only slight because the compatibility between agents is already so high.

+The range of probabilities is less for the all bisexual society because the starting compatibility is already so high.
+This means that the effect of changing the probability of interracial connection (increasing online dating) is less than for the all heterosexual society.

 ![Figure 5: diversity](img/extension_diversity.png)

 **Figure 5:** The percentage of interracial marriages to the percentage of possible interracial links as the probability of interracial connections increase for an all-bisexual society. **needs axis labels**

+The shape of the curve is closer to linear than for the heterosexual society.

 # interpretation here

+## Gender differences

 Our second experiment is to add difference between genders in terms of compatibility.
-This experiment explores what would happen in the all-bisexual society if the things people would like their partner to share with them are more likely to be shared of people with the same sex.
+This experiment explores what would happen in the all-bisexual society if the things people would like their partner to share with them are more likely to be shared of people with the same gender.

 If we hypothesize that societal gender roles support fostering certain hobbies, personality traits, or values, we could model the effect of that by drawing from a normal distribution of personality values for men and women and have the means for each gender be slightly offset.
 As the difference between the means increases, there will be less similarity between people of different genders, but there will be an overlap.